 Using Jetpack Social

-Once Jetpack Social is active, you’ll be able to use its features like auto-sharing new posts.
+Once Jetpack Social is active, you’ll be able to auto-share new posts to your Facebook page, LinkedIn, Tumblr, and Mastodon.

 Related Support Articles